Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Mechanical Design

 \subsection{Transmission Force Sensing SEA}

-While a conventional SEA positions its spring element between the output of a geared motor and the load \cite{pratt1995series}, our design follows the same approach as the SEA configuration presented in \cite{lee2016configuration}.
-In this configuration, the spring element is situated between the gearbox housing and the ground.
-In this paper, we distinguish the conventional SEA as a direct force sensing series elastic actuator (FSEA) and the variant introduced in \cite{lee2016configuration} as a transmission force sensing series elastic actuator (TFSEA).
+While a conventional SEA has the output of a geared motor attached to the load through a spring element and the gearbox housing rigidly attached to the ground \cite{pratt1995series}, our design adopts the configuration in \cite{lee2016configuration}.
+In this configuration the spring element is placed between the gearbox housing and the ground, and the output gear is rigidly attached to the load.
+In this paper, we distinguish the conventional SEA as a direct force sensing series elastic actuator (FSEA) and the variant introduced in \cite{lee2016configuration} as a transmission force sensing series elastic actuator (TFSEA), which is also referred to as a differential elastic actuator in \cite{shu2024impact} or as a compact planetary elastic actuator in \cite{lee2016configuration} when a planetary gearbox is used.

 In Fig.~\ref{fig:TFSEA}, the structural difference between an FSEA and a TFSEA is illustrated.
 The TFSEA presents several advantages for implementation in MRI scanners.
 Notably, the spring element is fixed to the ground and motor housing, rather than moving with the actuator output, allowing for compact integration of the motor, gearbox, and spring element.
 Moreover, placing the electronic components of the spring deflection encoder on the ground side eliminates the need for encoder cable movement.
-Although gearbox friction and backlash slightly compromise output force sensing accuracy, these drawbacks are outweighed by the benefits.

-In Fig.~\ref{fig:design}.(b), our SEA incorporates a planetary gearbox design.
-This configuration, akin to the gearbox illustrated in Fig.~\ref{fig:TFSEA}.(b), features a sun gear as the input gear, an assembly of four planet gears serving as the output gear, and an inner ring gear encompassing the planet gears to form the gearbox housing.
+In Fig.~\ref{fig:design}(b), our SEA incorporates a planetary gearbox design.
+This configuration, akin to the TFSEA illustrated in Fig.~\ref{fig:TFSEA}, features a sun gear as the input gear, an assembly of four planet gears serving as the output gear, and an inner ring gear encompassing the planet gears to form the gearbox housing.
 The gear ratio $\mathsf{N_{i}^{o}}$ between the input and output is chosen within a range of $\frac{1}{5} \sim \frac{1}{3}$ to avoid excessively small sun or planet gears, which are difficult to manufacture due to material strength limitations.
 In our prototype, the gear ratio is established at $\mathsf{N_{i}^{o}} = \frac{3}{10}$.